abonzini/ODLBoardGame/CardResources/CardData/readme.md

 For a list of posible ```Input```/```Output``` options, check below.

-Finally, the CPU context is also able to hold a list of reference entities, obtained by specific search/select operations.
+Finally, the CPU context also has the following lists:
+    - Reference entities, obtained by specific search/select operations
-This reference is important to track ownership, select targets, and other cool stuff.
+    - Reference locations obtained by assembling them during effect using specific operations These references are important to track ownership, select targets, and other cool stuff.
-By default the effect's reference is the card with the ongoing effect, but the references can be changed by using search/select operations (as described below).
+By default the reference entity is the card with the ongoing effect, but some effects can change and override them.

 When an operation's ```Input``` depends on values in the Reference's List (e.g. ```"Input": "TARGET_ATTACK"``` of a series of units found after a search), then there may be multiple inputs, and extra Input processing is needed to provide a single Input value.
 For these options, check the possible values of ```MultiInputProcessing```.